 HOW CAN I OBTAIN A HERITAGE PLAQUE FOR MY BUILDING?

-There are three steps involved in obtaining a historical plaque:
+There are three steps involved in obtaining a historical plaque (scroll down for more details):

 - Determine if your house qualifies